gaitaldawamneh/jira-clone/README.md

 - import {} export {} from (ESmodules) not to forget you must put the type:module in the package.json export default mod1Function => import dh from export {dh} => import {dh} from
+## github basics:
+- git remote -v(showing the origins)(if you have dev and master we can run git push dev master)
 <h1 align="center">A simplified Jira clone built with React and Node</h1>

 <div align="center">Auto formatted with Prettier, tested with Cypress 🎗</div>